 Following on from Finding Poland’s review of David’s book, Classrooms and Barrooms: An American in Poland, David kindly agreed to write a guest post on a topic of his choice.
-He chose to share his reflections on the similarities and differences between Polish culture and Polish American culture.
-A polka radio show host himself since 1998, David also explains how polka music provides Polish Americans a connection their ethnic heritage.
+So,he decided to share his reflections on the similarities and differences between Polish culture and Polish American culture.
+A polka radio show host himself since 1998, David also explains how polka music helps Polish Americans to connect with their ethnic heritage.

 Strap yourself in for an eye-opening ride …

 I consider myself Polish American.
 My Polish ancestors came to the US more than 100 years ago.
 Their journeys included working in heavy industry when there weren’t any of the worker protections of today, supporting their unions, owning their own businesses, and always wanting something better for their kids.
 I am proud to be Polish American.